john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 Generally, you might think random-walk algorithms are very slow.
 But Hunt-and-Kill is quite efficient.
-And I really like the end results of this algorithm, the mazes are not easy to solve.
+And I really like the end results of this algorithm: the mazes are not easy to solve.

 In this implementation of Hunt-and-kill there are two different ways to select a new grid cell in step 2.
 The first is serpentine through the grid (the classic solution), the second is to randomly select a new cell enough times that the probability of an unexplored cell is very, very low.
 The second option includes a small amount of risk, but it creates a more interesting, harder maze.
 Thus, the second option is default in this implementation.